 After five years in the Challenge League, FC Thun has made a statement return to the top flight with two consecutive victories.
 The promoted side sits in third place, proving they belong among Switzerland’s elite.

-FC Basel, last season’s champions, find themselves in 7th place after a mixed start.
-Despite their 2-1 victory over Grasshoppers, their opening defeat has put early pressure on new coach Ludovic Magnin.
+FC Basel, last season’s champions, find themselves in 5th place after a mixed start.
+Despite their 3-0 defeat from Young Boys, their opening defeat has put early pressure on new coach Ludovic Magnin.

-FC Basel has already secured their place in the 2025-26 UEFA Champions League play-off round, where it’ll face tough European competition in August.
+FC Thun has won the title this season and secured its place in the second qualifying round of the 2026-27 Champions League, where it will face tough European competition in August.

 2025-26 Swiss Super League Teams, Managers, Stadiums & Standings